jonychoi/jonychoi/README.md

 **I'm Researching**

 - Deep Learning, Computer Vision
-- Developing the State of the Arts of Universal Deep Learning Task
+- Developing the State of the Arts  Universal Deep Learning Task
 - Style Transfer with Implicit Neural Representation
 - Developing an End to End DLOPS Architecture
 - Revolutionary Interface of Human Computer Interface